codecypher/LearnAI/README.md

 [Raindrop](https://raindrop.io/codecypher)

-## Learning Path
+## Learning Paths

-- Beginner
+- Level-0 (Beginner)
-- Advanced
+- Level-1 (Advanced)
-- Expert
+- Level-2 (Expert)

+## Noteworthy Facts

+- 85% or more of AI projects fail.

+- Less than 1% of AI practitioners and researchers have an advanced degree in AI.

+- 34% or more of of journal article authors admit to manipulating results.

+- In general, the results of journal articles are irreproducible.

-## Noteworthy
+## Noteworthy Quotes

-> Don't reinvent the wheel (DRTW)
+> Software Half-Life: The frameworks that help us build software in half the time become outdated in half the time.

+> I'm not in this world to live up to your expectations and you're not in this world to live up to mine - Bruce Lee

+## Guiding Principles for AI

-> **Occam’s Razor:** The simplest algorithm that fits the data is usually the best.
+**Occam’s Razor:** The simplest algorithm that fits the data is usually the best.
 Therefore, avoid focusing on SOTA algorithms.

-> Complex theories do not work, simple algorithms do — Vladimir Vapnik

-> No Free Lunch Theorem (NFLT): There is no such thing as “best”.

 **No Free Lunch Theorem:** When the performance of all optimization methods is averaged across all conceivable problems, they all perform equally well.
 Thus, no single optimal algorithm exists.

+> Occam's razor: the simplest algorithm that fits the data ia usually the best.

+> No Free Lunch Theorem (NFLT): There is no such thing as “best”.

 > If you torture the data long enough, it will confess to anything - Ronald Coase.

-> Since 85% or more of artificial intelligence  projects fail, AI is not a field where _the Star Trek approach_ is appropriate which includes the use of SOTA algoritnns and techniques for solving real-world problems and/or commercial applications.
-In a nutshell, KISS.

-> Software Half-Life: The frameworks that help us build software in half the time become outdated in half the time.
+> Complex theories do not work, simple algorithms do — Vladimir Vapnik

+> Don't reinvent the wheel (DRTW)

 ## Background